USS Akron: "Coast-to-coast" flight and second accident (May 1932)

 Following the conclusion of those trial flights, Akron departed from Lakehurst, New Jersey, on 8 May 1932, for the American West Coast.
 The airship proceeded down the eastern seaboard to Georgia, and then across the southern Gulf Coast states, continuing over Texas and Arizona.
 En route to Sunnyvale, California, Akron reached Camp Kearny in San Diego on the morning of 11 May and attempted to moor.
 Since neither trained ground handlers nor specialized mooring equipment were present, the landing at Camp Kearny was fraught with danger.
 By the time the crew started the evaluation, the helium gas had been warmed by sunlight, increasing lift.
 Lightened by 40 ST, the amount of fuel spent during the transcontinental trip, Akron was now uncontrollably light.

 Still pictures from 11 May 1932 incident: The two pictures on the left and the picture at far right are of Seaman Cowart; the picture second from right shows Henton and Edsall before their fatal fall.

 The mooring cable was cut to avert a catastrophic nose-stand by the errant airship, which floated upwards.
 Most of the mooring crew—predominantly "boot" seamen from the Naval Training Station San Diego—released their lines, although four did not.
 One let go at about 15 ft and suffered a broken arm, while the three others were carried further aloft.
-Of these, Aviation Carpenter's Mate 3rd Class Robert H. Edsall and Apprentice Seaman Nigel M. Henton soon plunged to their deaths while Apprentice Seaman C. M. "Bud" Cowart held on to his line and then secured himself to it before being hoisted on board the airship an hour later.
+Of these, Aviation Carpenter's Mate 3rd Class Robert H. Edsall and Apprentice Seaman Nigel M. Henton soon fell to their deaths while Apprentice Seaman C. M. "Bud" Cowart held on to his line and then secured himself to it before being hoisted on board the airship an hour later.
 Akron moored at Camp Kearny later that day before proceeding to Sunnyvale, California.
-Footage from the accident appears in the film Encounters with Disaster, released in 1979 and produced by Sun Classic Pictures.
+Footage from the accident appears in the film Encounter with Disaster, released in 1979 and produced by Sun Classic Pictures.

 West Coast flights

-Over the weeks that followed, Akron "showed the flag" on the West Coast of the United States, ranging as far north as the Canada–US border before returning south in time to exercise once more with the Scouting Fleet.
+Over the weeks that followed, Akron "showed the flag" on the U.S. west coast, ranging as far north as the Canada–US border before returning south in time to exercise once more with the Scouting Fleet.
 Serving as part of the "Green Force", the Akron attempted to locate the "White Force".
 Although opposed by Vought O2U Corsair floatplanes from "enemy" warships, the airship located the opposing forces in just 22 hours, a fact not lost upon some of the participants in the exercise in subsequent critiques.